etothepii4/satisfactory-file-parser/README.md

 # Version Migration
 The parser will NOT MIGRATE from one game version to another, for compatibility reasons.
-If you parse a U8 save, the parser will also serialize it back to a U8 save.
+If you parse a U8 save/blueprint, the parser will also serialize it back to a U8 save/blueprint.

 # Installation
 #### npm